Protests erupt nationwide for second day over Trump's travel ban

 Droves of protesters were excepted again at San Francisco International Airport (SFO) on Sunday afternoon and at least 50 lawyers were also at the airport offering legal help, NBC Bay Area reported.

+An airport spokesman said Sunday afternoon that all five people that had been detained under the executive order had been released.

-The airport issued a statement saying they "appreciate all those who have so passionately expressed their concerns over the President's Executive Order relating to immigration."
+The airport had issued a statement earlier Sunday saying they "appreciate all those who have so passionately expressed their concerns over the President's Executive Order relating to immigration."

 "We share these concerns deeply, as our highest obligation is to the millions of people from around the world whom we serve," the airport said in the statement.